Skip to content

 Features Plus

-• A naturally soothing cream based is infused with soothing macadamia oil and cacao butter, Vitamin E, providing a protective barrier for your dog’s skin.
-It has then been mixed with organic herbals Chamomile, Liquorice and Calendula to further soothe and repair the skin.
+• A naturally soothing cream based is infused with soothing macadamia oil and cacao butter, Vitamin E, providing a protective barrier for your pet’s skin.

 Ingredients Plus